San Francisco Personal Injury Lawyer

 Compensation can vary based on the state that you live in.
 California follows a comparative negligence rule, which means that if you are partially responsible for your accident, then you can still receive compensation—but in proportion to your fault.
 For example, if you are found to be 20% responsible for the accident and the other party is 80% responsible, the total amount of damages available to you will be reduced by 20%.

 Your first step is to file the lawsuit with the court and pay the appropriate fee.
 The court clerk will provide you with a copy so that you can serve notice to the defendant.
 Note: legally, you cannot do this yourself; it is necessary to either hire a process server or have the county sheriff do the job.
-An easier alternative is to consult with a personal injury lawyer and have them file the paperwork on your behalf.
+An easier alternative is to consult with our personal injury attorney and have us file the paperwork on your behalf.

-A personal injury attorney will handle all communication with the negligent party’s insurance company.
+Our personal injury attorney will handle all communication with the negligent party’s insurance company.
 Insurance companies are notorious for offering accident victims as little compensation as they can.
-An experienced lawyer won’t let them take advantage of you.
+Our experienced lawyer won’t let them take advantage of you.

 Pursuing a personal injury lawsuit can also be very time-consuming.
 When you’re trying to recover from an injury, the added stress of handling a lawsuit can be too much.
 Our lawyer can handle all the legwork so that you can focus on getting better.